IRS Forms

 Deductible Administrative Expenses

 Deduct only ordinary and necessary administrative costs of operating the fund, for example trustee fees, accounting fees, ministerial legal services, claims administration, and applicable state or local taxes.
+The fund’s own federal income tax, however, is never deductible on line 8.
 Do not deduct payments of claims or claimants’ attorneys’ fees, and do not deduct costs allocable to tax‑exempt income.
 Keep invoices and engagement letters that show the expense relates to fund administration, not claim resolution.

 The Tax Rate, What You Actually Pay

 A QSF is a U.S. person and pays tax on modified gross income at the maximum rate in effect for section 1(e), the rate that applies to estates and trusts, for that year.
+There are no graduated brackets and no preferential rate for capital gains or qualified dividends, so realized gains in the fund are taxed at that same flat rate, not at long-term capital-gain rates.
 Credits are generally not allowed other than the specific items listed on the form.
 Understanding this rate helps you size safe‑harbor estimates and net after‑tax earnings for claimant modeling.

 Simple Example, Tie It Out